grossconstance0/notes/README.md

 # 2023-12-13
 - Today's programming wisdom is to write code that is readable, maintainable, and testable.
 This means using clear and concise variable names, commenting your code effectively, and organizing it into logical modules or functions.
 It also means adhering to best practices such as avoiding hard-coded values, minimizing code duplication, and handling errors gracefully.
 Writing code that is easy to understand and modify will save time and effort in the long run, especially when working on large projects with multiple developers.
 Additionally, writing testable code allows for easier debugging and ensures that changes or updates do not introduce new bugs or break existing functionality.

+# 2023-12-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, use time management techniques like the Pomodoro Technique to break up your day into focused work periods.
+Set a timer for 25 minutes, work on a task, then take a short break.
+You can repeat this process several times throughout the day, giving your brain a chance to rest and refocus.
+Using this method can help improve your focus and reduce distractions.
+ .
+Finally, stay organised by using version control systems like Git and using project management tools like Trello or Asana.
+These tools can keep your code and projects in order, making it easier to find and manage your workload.
+They can also help to collaborate with teammates more effectively.